Faye vs Sonko: who really runs Senegal?

 - Who has the constitutional power in Senegal?

-- The president holds executive power and appoints and dismisses the prime minister.
-Politically, Sonko controls PASTEF, which holds 130 of 165 parliamentary seats.
+- The president holds executive power and appoints and dismisses the prime minister — Faye exercised that power on 22 May 2026.
+Politically, Sonko still controls PASTEF, which holds 130 of 165 parliamentary seats.